Springsteen On Broadway played its final performance September 4, 2021

 Men’s and Ladies’ restrooms are located down one flight of stairs from the Orchestra level.
 Patrons seated in the Mezzanine and Balcony will find a Men’s and Ladies’ restroom on their level.
 The accessible restroom is located on the Orchestra level.
 Gender diversity is welcome here.
 We encourage you to use the restroom that best fits your gender identity or expression.

 If you have a bag or large coat, we’d be happy to check it for you.
 Our coat check is on the Orchestra level.
 The charge is $3 per item.

 Take home something to remember

-The St. James Theatre offers audio induction neck loops for those who have a “T” switch on their hearing aid or cochlear implant, and infrared headsets to enhance sound and dialogue.
+The St. James Theatre offers I-Caption devices, audio induction neck loops, and infrared headsets.
 If an assistive device would help you enjoy the show, please visit the headset booth in the Orchestra lobby.
 There is no charge, but a valid photo ID is required as a deposit.

 The St. James Theatre offers Wheelchair Accessible seating, Aisle Transfer seating, Companion seating, and Vision/Hearing Accessible seating.
 All accessible seating at the St. James Theatre is located on the Orchestra level.
 There are no steps from the sidewalk to the Orchestra level.
 There are steps with handrails to access seating on all other levels of the theatre.